37th Annual Taste of Lincoln Avenue, scheduled for

-Wrightwood Neighbors thanks all the over 400 volunteers involved with the 2015 Taste of Lincoln Avenue, as well as the many crafters, vendors, musicians and artists.
-It was a very successful event, which would not of been possible if it without the support of the Wrightwood community.
+Wrightwood Neighbors thanks all of volunteers involved with the Taste of Lincoln Avenue, as well as the many crafters, vendors, musicians and artists.

 Questions about the Taste of Lincoln?
 Contact TOLA chair Courtland Hickey by email